Cookies & Privacy

 We don't store any personally identifiable information in the cookies we create.
 Only strictly necessary session-id and user interface customisation cookies are used here.

 If you'd prefer to restrict, block or delete cookies from amerc.ac.uk, you can use your browser to do this.
-Each browser is different, so check the 'Help' menu of your particular browser to learn how to change your cookie preferences.
+Follow this link for help with cookies settings.
+Alternatively, check your browser 'Help' menu to learn how to change your cookie preferences.

 Please note: if you disable cookies from amerc.ac.uk, some features will no longer work and access to parts of the site will be restricted.